thebrianemory/corneal/README.md

       ├── layout.erb
       └── welcome.erb
 ```

-You can also add your model attributes when you generate the model or MVC structure and have them added to your migration file:
+You can also add your model attributes when you generate the scaffold structure and have them added to your migration file:

-    corneal [model/mvc] NAME name:string age:integer
+    corneal [model/scaffold] NAME name:string age:integer

 ```
 class CreateUsers < ActiveRecord::Migration